Shopping Actions has a new name! Shopping Actions is now Buy on Google. You’ll see the new name across the help center. Learn more

 returnrefundlineitemmethod.
 Courtesy refunds can be given using the “refund” method without returning any items.
 The value of all refunds can’t exceed the total order value.

 Note: Make sure to process returns and refunds quickly and professionally.
 Returns and refunds are tracked as part of Google’s Trust Metric analysis.
-This analysis is designed to ensure retailers meet our quality standards in order to remain in the Shopping Actions program.
+This analysis is designed to ensure retailers meet our quality standards in order to remain eligible to participation in Buy on Google.

 Marketing opt-in information (optional)